What is a multiple entry visa C for the Netherlands?

 There are two types of short stay visa:

-- A single entry visa with a validity of up to 90 days.
+- Create a single entry visa with a validity of up to 90 days.
 This allows you to stay in the Netherlands/Schengen area for a maximum of 1 days once.

 Is a multiple-entry visa a 5-year visa?